10+ Best Substitutes for Dijon Mustard

 Looking for a substitute for Dijon mustard in your recipe?
-Whether you’re out of it or just want to try something different, here are four of the best substitutes for Dijon.
+Whether you’re out of it or just want to try something different, here are the best substitutes for Dijon.

 Dijon mustard is a popular mustard used as a key ingredient in many dishes.
 Traditionally, white wine was used instead of vinegar, but now many Dijon mustards use cider vinegar or wine vinegar.